-Kit, 18, has been going The BeYou Project for several months.
+Kit, 18, has been going The BeYou Project.
 He was assigned female at birth but is in the process of transitioning to male.

 "I met BeYou worker Gwyn who has already transitioned.
 It was nice to be able to speak with someone who has already gone through the experience."